briankoser/sfc-listeners-guide/episodes/0127-top-5-sci-fi-things-were-not-into-but-wish-we-were.md

   - Video games
   - A feedback episode recorded a month ago
 odd_opening: Matt and Ben do sound effects
+story_time:
+  - time: "41:50"
+    title: Matt has a Zombie Nightmare
 take_that:
   - Joe